Can stroke be cured?

 You can’t control the first factor, but you have total control over the other two.

-This means that you can achieve a faster recovery by being disciplined with your exercises and fostering a positive mindset.
+This means that you can achieve a faster recovery from stroke by being disciplined with your exercises and fostering a positive mindset.

 What About Stroke Recovery Pills?